-The General Plan provides the following policies for the protection of biological resources:
+The General Plan provides the following policies for the protection of biological resources within the project area that could be relevant to this project:

-- 8.4-G-1 Protect special status species, in accordance with State regulatory requirements. - 8.4-G-2 Protect and enhance the natural habitat features of the Feather River and new open space corridors within and around the urban growth area. - 8.4-G-3 Preserve and enhance heritage oaks in the Planning Area. - 8.4-G-4 Where appropriate, incorporate natural wildlife habitat features into public landscapes, parks, and other public facilities - 8.4-I-1 Require protection of sensitive habitat area and special status species in new development site designs in the following order: 1) avoidance; 2) onsite mitigation; 3) offsite mitigation.
+- 8.4-G-1 Protect special status species, in accordance with State regulatory requirements. - 8.4-G-3 Preserve and enhance heritage oaks in the Planning Area. - 8.4-G-4 Where appropriate, incorporate natural wildlife habitat features into public landscapes, parks, and other public facilities - 8.4-I-1 Require protection of sensitive habitat area and special status species in new development site designs in the following order: 1) avoidance; 2) onsite mitigation; 3) offsite mitigation.
 Require assessments of biological resources prior to approval of any development within 300 feet of any creeks, sensitive habitat areas, or areas of potential sensitive status species. - 8.4-I-2 Require preservation of oak trees and other native trees that are of a significant size, by requiring site designs to incorporate these trees to the maximum extent feasible. - 8.4-I-3 Require to the extent feasible, use of drought tolerant plants in landscaping for new development, including private and public projects.